-Because Six Flags is a family park, we expect guests to behave appropriately.
+Because Six Flags White Water is a family park, we expect guests to behave appropriately.
 Violating our park policies may be cause for ejection from the park without refund.
 For more information, please review the park policies below.

 Line jumping, profanity, and unruly behavior are offensive to park guests and may be cause for ejection without refund.
 Guests are not permitted to save places in line, bypass others in line, or exit the line and return to the same place for any reason.
 Guests exiting a line must go to the back of the line if they choose to return.